CONCERN: Wrist Tendonitis

 Book an Assessment

-If wrist pain is affecting your ability to type, lift, or grip objects comfortably, our team can assess wrist mechanics and guide an appropriate care plan.
+If wrist pain is affecting your ability to type, use a mouse, lift, grip, text, work with tools, train, or perform daily tasks comfortably, our team can assess wrist mechanics and guide an appropriate care plan.

 GG